 Experiencing the northern lights is not guaranteed.
 There’s a reason why all the tour companies in Tromso use adjectives like “chasing,” “safari,” and “adventure.”
 It is an adventure.
 Despite the sub-zero temperatures, the deep snow, and the cloudy conditions, our northern lights trip was one of the great experiences in our lives and is not to be missed.

-Five Things We Learned from Seeing the Northern Lights in Norway
+Tips to See the Northern Lights in Norway

-The Northern Lights are Unpredictable.
+The Aurora is Unpredictable.
 When it comes to natural phenomena, there are no guarantees and this is also true of seeing the aurora borealis.
 Being able to see the northern lights is dependent on the presence of the aurora in the atmosphere (usually coinciding with a period of solar flare activity).

 An Organized Northern Lights Tour May Be Your Best Bet.
-While we are big fans of independent travel, taking a northern lights tour may be to your advantage.
+While we are big fans of independent travel, taking a tour may be to your advantage.
 The guides know the area, can get you there safely, and are also invaluable in teaching you how to photograph the northern lights.
 A really experienced guide or tour company can make all the difference.

 If you decide to go it alone, you will be fine.
-It is absolutely possible to rent a car and do a northern lights self-drive tour.
+It is absolutely possible to rent a car and do a self-drive tour.
 There are several rental car options at the Tromso airport, including Europcar (you may also get a better price via AutoEurope).
 The roads in the region are in excellent condition, are well marked, and there are lots of spots to pull over.

-Your Camera Sees the Lights Better Than You Do.
+Your Camera Sees Them Better Than You Do.
 We’ve all seen the incredible northern lights photos.
 The reality is that your camera sees the aurora borealis better than you will.
 This is because the camera sees spectrum’s of light and energy that your naked eye can’t.
 The camera than “translates” that into something you can see.